AndreyPavlenko/timedf/docs/source/02-existing_benchmarks.rst

     #. *Optinal*.
 If you want to store results in a database, define environment variable with parameters: ``export DB_COMMON_OPTS=""``.
 For example, to save results to local sqlite database (essentially just file on your filesystem) use ``export DB_COMMON_OPTS="-db_name db.sqlite"``

-If you want to customize name of your backend or name of your benchmark you can use these arguments:
+If you want to customize how this run is stored in the database use these arguments:

 #. ``-save_benchmark_name BENCHMARK_NAME`` - benchmark name for DB storage
 #. ``-save_backend_name BACKEND_NAME`` - name of the backend used for DB storage.
 You can use this for experimental branches of libraries.
+#. ``-tag TAG`` - tag for this run.
+This will be stored in ``tag`` column.
+Useful for identifying unique runs, such as experimental library versions.

 Validating intermediate dataframes
 ----------------------------------